an alliance for healthy food and farming

 • In 2015 Sustain Ontario officially became an independent not-for-profit

-• In 2014 Sustain Ontario was a founding member of the Coalition for School Food (a network of Food Secure Canada).
+• In 2014 Sustain Ontario was a founding member of the Coalition for Healthy School Food (a network of Food Secure Canada).
 Since that time Sustain Ontario has continued to support the efforts of the Coalition to achieve a National, Universal School Food Program.

 • In 2013, Sustain Ontario launched the Ontario Edible Education Network, bringing together students, educators, community groups, parents, farmers, food businesses, and administrators to facilitate efforts to get Ontario’s children eating, cooking, growing, and learning about local, healthy sustainable food.